B2B Sales GlossaryDefinition · Cold Calling

 A power dialer is an outbound calling tool that automatically dials the next number in a prioritized list as soon as an SDR finishes a call, typically dialing one contact per available rep. In B2B sales development, it’s used to boost cold-calling productivity, reduce idle time between calls, and keep reps focused on real conversations instead of manual dialing and post-call admin work.

-Understanding Power Dialer in B2B Sales
+What Power Dialer means in practice

 In B2B sales development, a power dialer is a specialized type of auto dialer that automatically calls the next prospect on a predefined list as soon as a sales development representative (SDR) finishes their current call.
 Unlike predictive or multi-line dialers, a power dialer typically dials one number per available rep, maintaining control, call quality, and compliance while eliminating the need for manual dialing.

 Power dialers matter because modern outbound calling is both volume- and efficiency-constrained.
-Studies consistently show that sales reps only spend around one-third of their time on actual selling activities; the rest is eaten by admin work, research, and task switching. abstraktmg.com At the same time, recent SDR benchmarks show average cold-call connect rates of roughly 3-10% in the U.S., often requiring 18 or more dials just to reach a single prospect live. salesso.com To hit reasonable meeting targets at those connect rates, teams must dramatically increase quality dials per hour without burning out reps.
+Studies consistently show that sales reps only spend around one-third of their time on actual selling activities; the rest is eaten by admin work, research, and task switching.
+At the same time, recent SDR benchmarks show average cold-call connect rates of roughly 3-10% in the U.S., often requiring 18 or more dials just to reach a single prospect live.
+To hit reasonable meeting targets at those connect rates, teams must dramatically increase quality dials per hour without burning out reps.

 In practice, B2B SDR teams load tightly targeted lists (by ICP, persona, industry, and trigger events) into the dialer from their CRM or data provider, apply a sales cadence, and let reps run structured outbound blocks.
 The power dialer handles the dialing, skips bad or unanswered numbers, and immediately surfaces the next prospect with context, scripts, and fields ready to update.
 This balance of automation and human control is why power dialers are especially favored in consultative B2B sales, where every live conversation can be high value.